thiko/training-aws-s3-basics/README.md

          }
       }
      ```
+   - You can copy the dependencies from: https://github.com/thiko/training-aws-s3-presigned-url
    - Run the script or use the AWS CLI to generate an upload URL
    - Test the upload with a REST client like Postman or curl
    ```sh